-Three SCITTs which regularly provide training for Classics / Latin are King Edward’s Consortium (based in Birmingham) and Harris Academies ITT and Pimlico SCITT (both based in London).
-For details of the KEC course, see here.
-Note that KEC provides QTS and a PGDipEd (not a PGCE).
-2-4 trainees per year.
-Harris and Pimlico provides QTS and a PGCE validated by a London University.
+Several SCITTs which regularly provide training for Classics / Latin are King Edward’s Consortium (KEC) (based in Birmingham), Liverpool College ITT, Harris Academies ITT and Pimlico SCITT (both based in London).
+Note that KEC provides QTS and a PGDipEd (not a PGCE). and offers placements for 2-4 trainees per year.
+Harris and Pimlico provide QTS and a PGCE validated by a London University.
 There are other providers too - check the DFE Teacher Training website.

 School Direct is a form of training where an individual school works in partnership with a validating university.
 You may be the only Classics teacher on the course and share training with teachers of other subjects.
-Details change from year to year, so keep up to date with positions advertised through the UCAS teacher Training website.
+Details change from year to year, so keep up to date with positions advertised through the DFE Teacher Training website.
+Numbers vary.